 Does the burgeoning of regional conventions and systems of protection contradict the universality of human rights?
-Certainly a relativist threat should not be confused with scepticism on human rights (see also *Scepticism on Human Rights*).
-Regionalization, though, appears rather as a process of ‘culturalization’ of universal standards of human rights.
-This process, among other things, requires adoption of the margin of appreciation doctrine.
-In the eyes of international lawyers the margin of appreciation doctrine, guarantees systemic unity between regional Conventions and the principles of the UN Charter.
-This point is reminded also by the preambles of the Vienna Convention on the Law of Treaties entered into force in 1980 (VCLT).
-In the wake of the proclamation of UDHR, the **American Anthropological Association** objected that the document betrayed the will to impose Western values worldwide.
+Certainly a relativist threat should not be confused with skepticism on human rights.
+Regionalization, though, appears rather as a process of “culturalization” of universal standards of human rights.
+This process, among other things, requires adoption of the margin-of-appreciation doctrine.
+In the eyes of international lawyers, the margin-of-appreciation doctrine guarantees systemic unity between regional conventions and the principles of the UN Charter.
+This point is also made by the preambles of the Vienna Convention on the Law of Treaties (VCLT), entered into force in 1980.
+In the wake of the proclamation of the Universal Declaration of Human Rights (UDHR), the authors of American Anthropological Association 1947 objected to the opinion that the document betrayed the will to impose Western values worldwide.
 The crucial question that Corradetti 2009 asks is whether it is possible to elaborate a notion of universal validity that is also contextually sensitive to cultural variation.
-Buchanan 2013 appears to favour such possibility.
-From a legal point of view, Brems 2012 considers that the problem is to elaborate contextual techniques mediating between local traditions and international documents of human rights.
-This allows transformation of local power hierarchies, often a root-cause of gender violence as Merry 2006 documents.
-Renteln 2004 considers the extreme case of prosecutorial defence based on cultural proofs.
-This is a hard position to defend but certainly one that has to conceive the system of law, politics and cultural as strictly interdependent wholes (Benhabib 2002).
+Buchanan 2013 appears to favor such a possibility.
+From a legal point of view, Brems 2001 considers that the problem is to elaborate contextual techniques mediating between local traditions and international documents of human rights.
+This allows transformation of local power hierarchies, often a root cause of gender violence, as Merry 2006 documents.
+Renteln 2004 considers the extreme case of prosecutorial defense based on cultural proofs.
+This is a hard position to defend, but certainly one that has to conceive the system of law, politics, and culture as strictly interdependent wholes (Benhabib 2002).
 For whom should human rights be valid standards?
-Ferrara 2003 distinguishes between two notions of humanity: a universal and a historical one.
-The problem then turns on whether one could define a universal and atemporal list of human rights and in case which rights should be included (Talbott 2005).
+Ferrara 2003 distinguishes between two notions of humanity: a universal one and a historical one.
+The problem then turns on whether one could define a universal and atemporal list of human rights, and, if so, which rights should be included (Talbott 2005).

-American Anthropological Association[non-personal].
+American Anthropological Association, Executive Board[non-personal].
 “Statement on Human Rights.”
-American Anthropologist 49 (1947): 539–543.
+American Anthropologist, n.s.
+49.4.1 (1947): 539–543.

-This is an illuminating and a historically significant reading which suggests the opportunity of starting from a conception of the individual as a socially embedded entity rather than as a disencumbered being.
+This is an illuminating and a historically significant reading that suggests the opportunity of starting from a conception of the individual as a socially embedded entity rather than as a disencumbered being.

 Benhabib, Seyla.
 The Claims of Culture: Equality and Diversity in the Global Era.
 Princeton, NJ: Princeton University Press, 2002.
 [ISBN: 9780691048635]

-This book is a ‘must read’ for those who want to understand more deeply some of the core philosophical issues on the role and nature of cultures.
-The author contends that, due to certain influential views on multiculturalism, cultures have not been sufficiently considered as dynamic systems continually re-determining their imagined internal and external boundaries.
-Only a democratic model of deliberation moving from such premise is capable of combining cultural contestation within a socially shared public sphere.
+This book is a “must read” for those who want to understand more deeply some of the core philosophical issues on the role and nature of cultures.
+The author contends that, due to certain influential views on multiculturalism, cultures have not been sufficiently considered as dynamic systems continually redetermining their imagined internal and external boundaries.
+Only a democratic model of deliberation proceeding from such a premise is capable of combining cultural contestation within a socially shared public sphere.

 Brems, Eva.
 Human Rights: Universality and Diversity.
-Leiden, The Netherlands: Martinus Nijhoff, 2012.
+International Studies in Human Rights 66.
+Leiden, The Netherlands: Martinus Nijhoff, 2001.
 [ISBN: 9789041116185]

-This book offers one of the best accounts of the legal techniques to reconcile legal universalism and context-specificity of human rights ̶ what the author names as ‘inclusive universality’.
-Moving from East Asia, Sub-Saharan Africa and a Muslim perspective, the author shows how an ‘internal’ route can be found to support universal human rights.
+This book offers one of the best accounts of the legal techniques to reconcile legal universalism and context specificity of human rights— what the author calls “inclusive universality.”
+Moving from East Asian to sub-Saharan African to Muslim perspectives, the author shows how an “internal” route can be found to support universal human rights.

 Buchanan, Allen.
-The Heart of Human Rights.
-Chap.
-7 “The Challenge of Ethical Pluralism”.
+“The Challenge of Ethical Pluralism.”
+In The Heart of Human Rights.
+By Allen Buchanan, 249–273.
 Oxford: Oxford University Press, 2013.
-249–273.
 [ISBN: 9780199325382]